KnosTx/NoFoodPM/README.md

 This plugin will **forbid** players to eat
 ### Permission
- - nofood.bypass - Allow the player to eat - default: false
+ - nofoods.bypass - Allow the player to eat - default: false

 ### Config
 ```yaml